minmmwin/DataCamp-Associate-Data-Analyst-in-SQL/README.md

    - Explore wind directions, asthma incidence, and seats in the German Federal Council

 My statement of Accomplishment can be found in the following link: (https://www.datacamp.com/completed/statement-of-accomplishment/course/9721c80755fea60fbdd0148a78cc92ae87a8602e)

+Course: Data Communication Concepts
+1. Storytelling with Data
+   - Aquire best practices to influence how decisions are made before learning how to translate technical results into stories for non-technical stakeholders.